lexspoon/hexmake/README.md

 Compared to Nix, which is otherwise a masterpiece:

-* Do not recompile Firefox from source code.
-Use the system libraries and tools the way they already exist on the system rather than control them with the build tool.
-The idea is that a developer gets a better experience when their different tools all integrate with each other.
-Bringing that idea to the build system, it is preferable if the build system uses the same compilers and other tools that the developer is already using, and likewise, it is better if the outputs of the build system are ready to be used by the developer and do not need some special side environment to be run.
+* Use the system libraries and tools the way they already exist on the system rather than control them with the build tool.
+If your build depends on Firefox for running tests, then Hexmake will use the same Firefox that you are manually invoking as a developer.

 I hope you enjoy Hexmake!
 Tell me about your experiments if you try it out.